a-jimenezc/pdf_chat/README.md

 ## To do
 * Add multilanguage support
-* Add more LLMs from which to chose
+* Add more LLMs to choose from.

 ## Licence
 GNU General Public License v2.0